nostrocket/meta/event_kinds.md

   ```
   content.data: {"investment_prohibited":<bool>}
   ```
   If set to True, contributors do not get the option of selling their approved expenses to investors, they can only get shares.
+The project will only be owned by contributors, and shares cannot be transferred to other pubkeys
 ##### investor_whitelist
   ```
-  content.data: {"investment_prohibited":<bool>}
+  content.data: {"investor_whitelist": "[<str pubkey>, ...]"}
   ```
+  If this is NOT empty, then only pubkeys on the list can pay for expenses.
+  Can be useful, for example, if the project creator wants to retain full control.

 ### Finding the current state
 There are two modes of trust in Nostrocket, each with different levels of confidence that we can attribute to the current state of Nostrocket projects.